mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 }
 ```

-> If you want to help us bring this new API to more components sooner, feel free to contribute by adding the CSS variables support in some of the components.
-Make sure to check the [issue](https://github.com/mui/material-ui/issues/32049) that keeps track of our progress first, in case someone is already working on that component.
+> To help us bring this new API to more components faster, feel free to contribute by adding CSS variables support in more components.
+Make sure to check the [GitHub issue](https://github.com/mui/material-ui/issues/32049) that keeps track of our progress first, in case someone is already working on that component.

 ## API